Puntarenas Central Pacific Coast, Costa Rica Travel Guide

 The Central Pacific Coast has different experiences according to the time of year.

-Dry Season (December-April - From Costa rica 'Summer') is well-suited for beach lovers, sunbathing, snorkeling, and easy hiking.
+Dry Season (December-April - From Costa rica 'Summer') is good-suited for beach lovers, sunbathing, snorkeling, and easy hiking.
 Expect consistent sunshine.
 It is peak season for crowds and higher prices.

 Time your visit for town fiestas for local culture.
-Traveling during the low season (August-October) can be rewarding.
+Traveling in the off-season (August-October) can be rewarding.

-Embrace the rain: Pack good rain gear and waterproof footwear.
+Embrace the rain: Pack good rain supplies and waterproof footwear.
 The rainforest truly comes alive after a shower.

 The Central Pacific Coast is home to several family-friendly beaches.